annashipman/annashipman.github.io/_posts/2021-06-21-setting-up-ubiquiti.md

 However, we started to notice various parts of the network dropping out.
 On examination the relevant access point would not even appear to be on the network.
 Restarting the router did not help; only unplugging and replugging the Ethernet cable for the AP solved the problem.
 Either the router was struggling to handle four Ethernet connections or it was reaching the end of its usable life.
 It was time to go all in.

 So we needed a switch.
 We needed one with >4 Ethernet ports to connect all our APs and the outside world, and ideally one with PoE so we could remove all the adaptors.
+As we had a server cabinet, we *obviously* had to get one that was rack-mountable; so the one we got had 16 ports.

 Theoretically we could have just got a switch and used the ISP's router as the security gateway, router and modem, but by this stage we were ready to fully commit.

 The security gateway also acts as a router, and buying our own allows us better control of the network.
 The ISP's router was a black box; we could not debug anything.
-It also did not support Universal Plug and Play [UPnP](https://en.wikipedia.org/wiki/Universal_Plug_and_Play) or Multicast DNS [mDNS](https://en.wikipedia.org/wiki/Multicast_DNS) which meant that Airplay didn't reliably work and the Xbox didn't reliably connect to the network.
+It also did not properly support Universal Plug and Play ([UPnP](https://en.wikipedia.org/wiki/Universal_Plug_and_Play)) or Multicast DNS ([mDNS](https://en.wikipedia.org/wiki/Multicast_DNS)) which meant that the Xbox didn't reliably connect to the network and Airplay didn't reliably work.
 Also, managing your own security gateway means you can add things like [DNSCrypt](https://www.opendns.com/about/innovations/dnscrypt/) and use [ODoH](https://techcrunch.com/2020/12/08/cloudflare-and-apple-design-a-new-privacy-friendly-internet-protocol/?guccounter=1).

 We didn't need to buy a modem as we happened to have an old BT-provided one in a drawer.